aditya1225/NEU_RedEye_Path_Optimization/README.md

 **Flask Frontend**

 Using the Flask framework, a locally-hosted frontend is generated to conveniently allow users to enter input and view the results.
-ADD MORE INFO HERE ABOUT FRONTEND/HOW FLASK WORKS??
+Here it takes care of the entire functionality of the web app.
+It takes input from the html file and passes it on to the controller and then recieves the output from the controller and pasees it on to the front end.

 ## Directory Overview
 - /.idea: Flask generated file.